+LAN SET-UP MENU

-LAN SET-UP MENU Option Value Description 1.
-Bridge set-up - Define LAN port STP options menu 2.
-IP set-up - Define IP parameters menu 3.
-IPX set-up - Define IPX network numbers menu 4.
-LAN interface type [10BaseT] - Set LAN interface type Enter option number, "=" - main menu, <TAB> - previous menu
+OptionValue1.
+Bridge set-upmenu2.
+IP set-upmenu3.
+IPX set-upmenu4.
+LAN interface type[10BaseT] Description - Define LAN port STP options - Define IP parameters - Define IPX network numbers - Set LAN interface type Enter option number, "=" - main menu, <tab> - previous menu</tab>

-The LAN SET-UP MENU contains options used to enable the router to be recognized as a device on the Local Area Network(s).
-This will enable it to bridge and route data, to connect to other routers across the LAN, and allow SNMP Network Management Stations to be able to access the router's SNMP agent.
+The LAN SET-UP MENU contains options used to enable the router to be recognized as a device on the Loacal Area Network(s) so that it will be able to bridge and route data and connect to other routers across the LAN, and for SNMP Network Management Stations to be able to access the router's SNMP agent.